 Checking In

-I used Frontier’s mobile app to check-in.
+I used Frontier’s mobile app to check in.
 The key with Frontier much like Spirit is knowing how their model works before flying.
 When you pay for your ticket, you are only entitled to the space under the seat in front of you.
-Carry-on bags cost $41 if you purchase in advance and $60 if you have to pay for it at the gate.
+Carry-on bags cost $41 if you purchase them in advance and $60 if you have to pay for them at the gate.
 This is the part where many people who have never flown on Frontier end up getting sticker shock.
 My bag fit comfortably under the seat and fit above with a little nudge to push it down.
 Checking in a bag costs $37 if paid for during booking, $40 if paid for during check-in, and $55 if paid for at the airport.
-I was able to fit enough clothes for 3 days in the bag shown as well as my laptop in the laptop compartment.
-Another thing to keep in mind when flying on Frontier (especially when traveling with family) is that you can’t choose your seat assignment unless you pay.
+I could fit enough clothes for 3 days in the bag shown and my laptop in the laptop compartment.
+Something else to remember when flying on Frontier (especially when traveling with family) is that you can’t choose your seat assignment unless you pay.
 If you simply choose not to pay, Frontier will assign you a seat during mobile check-in.
-This is similar to the basic economy structure on the larger carriers as well as Spirit Airlines.
+This is similar to the basic economy structure on the larger carriers and

 Boarding